 I was born and raised in New York, where my parents emigrated from Belize in Central America.
 I studied at Williams College in the Berkshire Mountains, the American University in Cairo, Egypt, and the Johns Hopkins School for Advanced International Studies in Washington, D.C.
 At the University of California at Berkeley, I earned a Certificate of Journalism from the Summer Program for Minority Journalists.

-A few years ago, my son and I left a sedentary life in Cornwall, England, for a farming one in the heart of Portugal.
+In 2012, my son and I left a sedentary life in Cornwall, England, for a farming one in the heart of Portugal.
 We have 4 acres of terraced land with olive trees, grapevines and fruit trees.